Dennis Wise: Leeds United

-Wise's first game in charge came four days later, ironically against Southend at Elland Road again, though this time it was a league fixture and Leeds won the game 2–0.
+Wise's first game in charge came four days later, against Southend at Elland Road again, in a 2–0 league win.
 However, they continued to struggle for the remainder of the season under Wise and relegation was confirmed on 4 May 2007 with only one game remaining, when the Football League gave the club a 10-point penalty for going into administration.
 Leeds finished bottom of the league and they were relegated to League One for the first time in their history.
 Nonetheless, chairman Ken Bates retained Wise for the 2007–08 season.

 On 4 August, Leeds were granted their golden share, but they were given another penalty, this time 15 points, after administrators KPMG refused to resurrect the CVA for the 'old' Leeds United company.
 Despite this, they made an excellent start, winning their first 7 league games and Wise was named as manager of the month for both August and September.
-However, on 29 October 2007, Poyet left Leeds to become Juande Ramos's assistant at Tottenham.
+However, on 29 October 2007, Poyet left Leeds to become Juande Ramos's assistant at Tottenham Hotspur.
 Three days later, Wise's ex-manager at Wimbledon, Dave Bassett, became his number two.
 The partnership did not start well and Leeds finally lost their unbeaten record, losing 3–1 to Carlisle United at Brunton Park on 3 November.

-Leeds briefly topped the table on Boxing Day, after drawing 1–1 in an early kick-off against Hartlepool United at the Victoria Ground, and they went into 2008 third in the league.
+Leeds briefly topped the table on 26 December 2007, after drawing 1–1 in an early kick-off against Hartlepool United at the Victoria Ground, and they went into 2008 third in the league.
 Wise left the club on 28 January 2008 in a surprise move to take up a role at Newcastle United, his last game in charge being a 1–1 draw against Luton Town at Kenilworth Road on 26 January.